-The new ARL QUANT’X EDXRF spectrometer is easier to operate, more efficient and less expensive to own, providing Researchers and Manufacturers across a variety of applications a modern instrument capable of solving their most challenging analytical tasks.
+The ARL QUANT’X EDXRF spectrometer is easier to operate, more efficient and less expensive to own, providing Researchers and Manufacturers across a variety of applications a modern instrument capable of solving their most challenging analytical tasks.

 Any analyst can now take advantage of:

 - Sensitivity from < 1 ppm up to 100%

 - Adjustable X-ray beam size from 1 to 15 mm